AustinTD4/Projects/MCTS_Connect_Four/README.md

 ### Advanced Train

-Create a version of the game where the opponent used to train against is playing with a previously developed AI:
+Create a version of the game where the opponent followis its own policy to maximize reward and also makes exploratory decisions:

 ```python
 connectFourAdvanced = gameBoard(advancedTrain=True)
 connectFourAdvanced.explore(10000000, f'{filename}_Advanced', previousPolicy='{filename}', exploitativeSampling=True)
 ```

+## Results

+Utilizing the standard training protocol against a random opponent converged to a 96.5% win rate for the on policy player.
+In the advanced training setting, both players followed their own policy anbd win rate stayed consistently between 45%-55% during training.
+After 10 million simulated games, the resulting AI player could reliably beat human opponents.

 ## Contributors